lasp/xmera/src/simulation/dynamics/spinningBodies/spinningBodiesTwoDOF/spinningBodyTwoDOFStateEffector.rst

 User Guide
 ----------
-This section is to outline the steps needed to setup a Spinning Body 2 DoF State Effector in Python using Basilisk.
+This section is to outline the steps needed to setup a Spinning Body 2 DoF State Effector in Python using Xmera.

 #.
 Import the spinningBody2DOFStateEffector class::

-    from Basilisk.simulation import spinningBody2DOFStateEffector
+    from Xmera.simulation import spinningBody2DOFStateEffector

 #.
 Create an instantiation of a Spinning body::